 You can even use comfrey leaves as a mulch for avocado trees, adding a good amount of nitrogen into the soil and increasing water retention (just be sure not to add too much mulch to your avocado tree’s soil, as this can prevent drainage and cause issues such as drooping leaves).

-These plants are also great at keeping away slugs, but be aware that they’re hard to get rid of once you plant them, so plan accordingly!
+These plants are also great at keeping away snails and slugs, but be aware that these plants are hard to get rid of once you plant them, so plan accordingly!

 Melons such as honeydew and watermelon can be planted near and under avocado trees and have some benefits, but they also have some drawbacks.